veno77/raisepon-2.0/README.txt

 Usage:
 1. You need to add at least One OLT and one pon port to be able to add customers.
-2. If you are provisioning GPON/GEPON, you need to create also line-profile, service-profile and match them to Services ID in the web-interface.
+2. If you are provisioning GPON/GEPON, you CAN create also line-profile, service-profile and match them to Services ID in the web-interface.
 You need to pre-create the same profiles with same ids on the OLTs you are going to provision.
-3. Clicking on STATUS in index.html when you load the customers on selected OLT and PON will give you more information.
+3. Clicking on INFO in index.html when you load the customers on selected OLT and PON will give you more information.
-4. You can use parse.php to parse existing ONUs on your OLTs. - Currently not working with 2.0.
+4. If you use AUTO assign of ONUs on certain OLT/PON port you can find created ONUs in UNASSIGNED before being automaticaly assigned by update_auto.php - executed every 5 minutes via crontab.

 The software is provided under the MIT License.
 Read below: